 There are certain plants that play important and often mysterious roles in holiday traditions and celebrations all over the world.
 From the Egyptians who decorated trees during the winter solstice, to the Pagans and Druids who used mistletoe in their winter customs, stories of ritualized plant use span continents and history and have become infused into the mythologies that span generations.

 The poinsettia’s story is just as unique as the rest.
 Despite this celebrated plant’s prominence during the holiday season, its story remains largely unknown — until now.

 The story of the poinsettia is one that spans hundreds of years and contains countless twists and turns as it wound its way into our holiday canon.
 Although it doesn’t pre-date Christianity like its Christmas counterparts, the holiday season wouldn’t be the same without the reds and greens of the poinsettia.

-For us to begin, we have to go all the way back to the 14th century Mexico.
+For us to begin, we have to go all the way back to 14th-century Mexico.
 The plant had a long history of medicinal use.
 It was said that its milky white sap, called latex, could be used to reduce fever symptoms.
 The plant was so highly prized in Aztec culture that “Cuetlaxochitl,” as the plant was known, was also used to create red and purple dyes for clothing and textiles.
 It is said that Montezuma, the last of the Aztec emperors, was so captivated by the plant that he would have caravans of poinsettias shipped to the capital city of Teotihuacan because the plants could not grow at the high altitude.

 However, it wasn’t until the 17th century that Cuetlaxochitl, now an established decorative plant in Mexican tradition, began its journey into Christmas traditions.

 This part of the journey began in the small town of Taxco de Alarcon, Mexico where Franciscan monks began using the shrub in their Nativity processions.
 Coincidentally, it is also around this time that the Mexican legend of Pepita and the “Flowers of the Holy Night” began, forever tying the red and green shrub to Christmas folklore.

 Pepita and the Poinsettia